dymmond/esmerald/docs/en/docs/directives/discovery.md

     └── urls.py
 ```

-The `main.py` is the file that contains the `Esmerald` application.
+The `main.py` is the file that contains the `Ravyn` application.
 A file that could look like
 this:

 ```python title="myproject/src/main.py"